Money & Subsidies

 • More centres achieving SPARK certification

-• Expansion of MOE Kindergarten locations
+• MOE Kindergarten locations expanding

-These changes mean childcare in Singapore is more affordable than ever, particularly for lower and middle-income families.
+Childcare in Singapore is more affordable than ever, particularly for lower and middle-income families.

 Frequently Asked Questions